Storm in a Teacup Oil Painting by Anna-Marie Buss

 “A Storm in a Teacup”

 The first three words I pulled out of the pot were: CUP, TREE, CHAIR.
-After playing it safe with sketching ideas I decided to turn the cup upside down and think differently.
+After endless doodles of ideas I decided think outside the box and turn the cup upside down.
 The composition came very quickly together after that.

 “The Carrot and the Stick”